 When errors occur, CCC will categorize the error and offer troubleshooting advice.
 For some errors, CCC will offer helpful buttons at the bottom of the task history window that will, for example, take you to Disk Utility or reveal a corrupted file in the Finder.
 Click on each error to see what CCC recommends to resolve the error.
 If you're stuck or overwhelmed, or if CCC's advice alone isn't helping you resolve the problem, click the "Help Me!" button to submit a summary of the problem to the Bombich Software Help Desk.

 To remove a task event from the history table, right-click on the event and choose Remove from the contextual menu to remove the record of that event.
 Removing task events from the Task History window has no effect on the backup, it only removes the event from CCC's Task History window.
+You must be logged in as an administrator user to delete task history events.

 If you would like to clear all of CCC's task history, open the Task History window, then choose Clear Task History... from CCC's File menu.